antrea-io/antrea/docs/multicluster/architecture.md

 ## Multi-cluster Gateway

 Antrea started to support Multi-cluster Gateway since v1.7.0.
-User can choose one K8s Node as the Gateway in a member cluster.
-The Gateway Node will be responsible for routing all cross-clusters traffic from the local cluster to other member clusters through tunnels.
+User can choose one K8s Node as the Multi-cluster Gateway in a member cluster.
+The Gateway Node is responsible for routing all cross-clusters traffic from the local cluster to other member clusters through tunnels.
 The diagram below depicts Antrea Mulit-cluster connectivity with Multi-cluster Gateways.